albarji/teachingbox/README.md

 in the folder where you downloaded or cloned the files from this repository, and vagrant should take care of building the virtual machine.
 Make sure you have a fast and stable internet connection!

 During the build a window will pop up asking username and password.
 Ignore that window for the time being, and when Vagrant has finished building, close that window.
+Don't select the "save machine status" option, as we want to force a full restart of the virtual machine.

 ## Usage